 In Close Concierge’s experience, a high-performing agent will have a monthly schedule that roughly follows this distribution.
 We know this is a high-performing agent as the median agent closes approximately one transaction per month and this agent closes 3.

 The key takeaway here: this agent spends nearly half as much time on transaction coordination as they do on client work!
+With those numbers, it makes it harder for an agent to scale their real estate business to even more transactions per month.

 There are limited areas where an agent can decrease their monthly time commitment